chussong/Ariadne/README.md

 In particular, any raids which have already expired will be interpreted as taking place 12 or 24 hours in the future, so they will still be included in routing just like the non-expired ones.

+## Options

+There is not yet any option parsing, though there are a couple of constants inside the source code which I'd like to make settable as options: the movement speed between raids and the time spent per raid.
+Meanwhile, though, if you want to change these you'll have to edit them in geometry.hpp and routing.hpp and recompile.